Support collection versions

 - Old versions with the same name shouldn't conflict with each other or other collections.

-#1 Updated by Lucas Di Pentima over 2 years ago
+Updated by Lucas Di Pentima about 6 years ago

 - Collections could have a flag that activates a copy-on-write behavior, maybe with a configurable default value.